wiseman-timelord/DownLord/README.md

 - Reading of complex URLs such as on hugging face downloads, while correctly obtaining filenames.
 - Configuration Persistence - Recent, URLs and settings, are saved in a Json configuration file.
 - Platform support - HuggingFace, HTTP/HTTPS.
-- Download Resume - If for some reason the computer or program crach, then downloads may resume (not working currently, see Development section).
+- Download Resume - If for some reason the computer or program crach, then downloads may resume.
 - Anti-Server-Spam - Requests are not sent more than once per second to the server.
 - Orphan Removal - Orphan files are, detected and indexed (not tested since revisit/refracture).
 - Multi-Platform - Programming towards download from, Normal http/https, HuggingHace, GoogleDrive (untested).